 A great idea for your startup is supposed to be the biggest hurdle between you and your dreams, but what happens if you don’t necessarily have the technical expertise you need to make that idea a reality?
 Increasingly, no matter what business you’re in, you need to have some understanding of how you will fit into and leverage the tech landscape in order to grow and deliver your product or service at scale.
-What you need is a tech partner or co-founder, someone who believes in your idea but comes from a technical background and has the expertise to make it work in the real world.
+What you need is a technology partner or co-founder, someone who believes in your idea but comes from a technical background and has the expertise to make it work in the real world.

-Finding and recruiting the ideal tech partner or co-founder is easier said than done, however.
+Finding and recruiting the ideal technology partner or co-founder is easier said than done, however.
 You’re a startup, after all, so your business is only as good as the people you have on your team and what they say about your idea.
 If you want to attract investor interest, then you need to get serious about finding someone who not only looks good on paper but has the skills and vision to help you take your business to the next level.

 A technical co-founder is just that: a founding member of the company who has a share in the overall profit.
 They might not have come up with the idea, but you’ve brought them on board because they know how to make that idea happen.
 Ideally, they have a strong track record working with similar companies or pieces of technology that are integral to your business plan.